 Foilayage

-Foilayage takes place by wrapping dark brown hair into aluminum foil.
+Foilayage takes place by painting the hair with a balayage technique, but then wrapping those sections into aluminum foil for maximum lift.
 For people with darker shades who want vibrant blonde highlights, it’s a better option than the subtlety of a balayage.

-This type of hair highlighting compares foiled highlights with balayage.
+This hair highlighting technique combines foiled highlights with balayage.

 The lightest tone gets applied to the ends of your hair.